coryetzkorn/figma-desaturate-vectors/README.md

 Note that it _does not_ work on bitmap images.

 For those, you can use Figma's built-in `saturation` slider, located in the image fill panel:

-## Algorthim
-To convert most accuratelt, colors to account for their luminosity.

-## Context

-When texts with SF fonts are rendered on iOS, their variant and tracking (letter spacing) are adjusted based on their point size and the user's accessibility settings.
-In Figma, the tracking must be manually applied to get a more accurate representation.
-Hence, **Fix San Francisco** is here to automate this process for you ♥